Yudi/DiscordChatExporter/.docs/Scheduling-Linux.md

 ```

 > [!IMPORTANT]
-> Replace `"/path/to/DiscordChatExporter.Cli/cron-script.sh"`!
+> Replace `"/path/to/DiscordChatExporter.Cli/cron-script.sh"` with the path to your script.

 > [!TIP]
 > If you don't want logs to be saved, replace both `/tmp/discordchatexporter[error].log` with `/dev/null`.

-Then replace the \*s according to:
+Then replace the asterisks (`*`) with the desired schedule as follows:

 ![](https://i.imgur.com/RY7USM6.png)